-Regional Quotient (RQ) is the proportion of gray snapper landed within a community out of the total amount of gray snapper landed within the Gulf.
-It is an indicator of the percent contribution in pounds or value of gray snapper landed within that community relative to the regional fishery.
-Figure 3.4.1.1 includes the top gray snapper communities by RQ landings and value in 2021.
-The top gray snapper communities are located in Florida.
-Approximately 17% of gray snapper is landed in the top community of Key West, Florida, representing 19.6% of Gulf-wide ex-vessel value for the species.
-St. Petersburg, Florida ranks second and included 11.6% of gray snapper landings, representing 11.3% of Gulf ex-vessel value.
+Regional Quotient (RQ) is the proportion of GS landed within a community out of the total amount of GS landed within the Gulf.
+It is an indicator of the percent contribution in pounds or value of GS landed within that community relative to the regional fishery.
+Figure 3.4.1.1 includes the top GS communities by RQ landings and value in 2021.
+The top GS communities are located in Florida.
+Approximately 17% of GS is landed in the top community of Key West, Florida, representing 19.6% of Gulf-wide ex-vessel value for the species.
+St. Petersburg, Florida ranks second and included 11.6% of GS landings, representing 11.3% of Gulf ex-vessel value.
 Several of the top 10 communities are located in Pinellas County (Saint Petersburg, Largo, Madeira Beach, and Clearwater) and are within close proximity to each other.
-This indicates a strong localized relationship to the gray snapper resource.
+This indicates a strong localized relationship to the GS resource.

 Figure 3.4.1.1.
-Top Gulf communities ranked by pounds and value RQ of gray snapper.
+Top Gulf communities ranked by pounds and value RQ of GS.
 Source: SERO, Community ALS 2021.